JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 My goal is to better understand the strengths & limitations of this hardware via empirical testing & debugging tools.
 I plan to do this through the lens of stereoscopic volume rendering.

-## The platform

-Since there is a lot of variability between manufacturers of mobile GPUs, I decided to go with the most ubiquitous one, Qualcomm and their Snapdragon XR2 SOC; in the Meta Quest 2 device.

-My reasoning for this is straightforward: is the most ubiquitous and accessible XR device, and that allowed Qualcomm to stay as the de-facto chip maker for XR mobile-powered devices; and researching volume rendering in this application can bring benefits to more cost effective VR medical platforms.

-This poses some problems, like the absolute absence of official documentation of the SOC, best practices, and this sort of techniques.

-It also offers some interesting capabilities, in the form of Qualcomm's exclusive extensions, for Variable Rate Shading, Frame Reprojecting, Foveated Rendering, and so.

 ## The methodology

-The main idea is to asses the cost of different rendering techniques, and try to remedy the issues of their implementation, and how they scale, the more percentage of the viewport is filled with the volume rendering in question.
+The main idea is to assess the cost of different rendering techniques, and try to remedy the issues of their implementation, and how they scale, the more percentage of the viewport is filled with the volume rendering in question.

 The techniques present some old approaches, revisited in this paradigm; some usual suspects; and more modern ones:

 * Raymarching: a classical approach, representing ray-based methods.
 * MipMap Accelerated Raymarching: modern acceleration on top of classical raymarching.
-* Volumetric Billboards: a unused approach, revisited for mobile.
+* Volumetric Billboards: an unused approach, revisited for mobile.
 * Surface nets: representing mesh generation methods.
 * Empty Space Skipping
 * Octree based rendering